 Our digitally printed Afghanistan flags are made to a high quality, durable knitted polyester.
 Produced to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-All flags now come with Free Delivery for even better value.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags